canro91/canro91.github.io/about.md

 I'm Cesar Aguirre.
 I'm a [software engineer](https://github.com/canro91), lifelong learner, language enthusiast and vivid reader.

+### What I do

+I’m a software engineer based in Colombia (_not Columbia_) with more than 6 years of experience.
+I work as a C# backend engineer.
+I specialize in building APIs and backend code with .NET technologies.
+Mostly, ASP.NET Core and ASP.NET Web API, these days.

+<div class="message"><em>I help .NET teams to grow high-quality backend software through clean code</em></div>

+### What I've done

+I have worked in public services, electronic invoicing and reservation management.
+In electronic invoicing, I updated a platform to comply with the latest regulations from the Colombian government, so existing users can continue to work with the least amount of breaking changes.
+Among other things,

+* I changed document creation to follow UBL standard v2.1, instead of v2.0.
+* I created a library to parse pdf's and plain-text files into xml files to feed a document API

+In my free time, I like to read books (_on paper_) and learn and teach foreign languages.

+### What I write about

 I’m passionate about learning and programming.
 I want to share what I have learned in my journey as a software engineer.
 In this blog you can find tips and advice, libraries I have used, issues I have found and how I have solved them, lessons learned the hard way, success and failure stories.

 If you don’t know where to start reading or if you want to find something to read, head to any of these posts: